Ask a COVID-19 Question

-For U.S. Citizens issues please write to MontevideoACS@state.gov
+For other U.S. citizen services questions please write to MontevideoACS@state.gov

 - Immigrant Visa Services: The United States Embassy in Montevideo has resumed routine immigrant visa services.
 A notice containing detailed information about the current status of immigrant visa services worldwide can be found here.